 Western Norway is a region of narrow fjords cutting into tall mountains, of waterfalls cascading down mountainsides, and of glaciers that never melt.
 Spectacular architecture and exiting food made from local produce enhance the experience.

-From Norway’s most charming coastal town to tall mountains and highlands, the county of Telemark is as diverse as it is beautiful.
+From one of Norway’s most charming coastal towns to tall mountains and highlands, the county of Telemark is as diverse as it is beautiful.
+Go on a trip on the Telemark Canal and get a taste of what the county has to offer.

 To a lot of people Scandinavia is somewhere on the opposite side of the earth.
 This year exchange student Liu Ai Yin from Taipei in Taiwan is reading economics at The University of Helsinki in Finland.
 She had the idea to bring over some of her Taiwanese family members for a fun holiday in Norway.